jaimebunay/api_homework/README.md

 ![monte_carlo](screenshots/monte_carlo.png)

 ## Retirement Analysis
-In this section we use `numpy.quantile` function to estimate the expected returns at 30 years for the 10th, 50th, and 90th percentiles with a $20,000 initial investment.
+In this section we use the `numpy.quantile` function to estimate the expected returns at 30 years for the 10th, 50th, and 90th percentiles with a $20,000 initial investment.

 ![Returns](screenshots/expected_returns.png)

 For the purpose of this analysis, we will assume a 4% withdrawal rate from the retirement portfolio and compare it to the projected annual income we obtained from  Plaid.

 ![analysis](screenshots/analysis.png)